Washington State Department of Archaeology and Historic Preservation: Archaeology Regulation

 Through Section 106 reviews (pursuant to the National Historic Preservation Act), and Washington's SEPA, DAHP reviews construction projects using federal or state monies for impacts to archaeological resources.
 Washington's archaeological resources are rich as evidence of human activity stretches almost 13,000 years.
 Archaeology reviews are carried out by professional staff archaeologists.
 The current Washington State Archaeologist is Dr. Rob Whitlam.

-DAHP assigns site number (Smithsonian trinomials) for archaeological sites, and maintains a database of over 18,000 archaeological sites in the state.
+DAHP assigns site number (Smithsonian trinomials) for archaeological sites, and maintains a database of over 27,000 archaeological sites in the state.
 DAHP also regulates archaeological excavation in the state, and issues permits to applicants.
 As archaeological records are confidential and exempt from public disclosure laws, DAHP also regulates research by archaeological consultants.
 To expand the ease and streamline construction planning, DAHP has created a pre-contact archaeological predictive model, which will give an overview of the likelihood of finding archaeological resources in any given area of the state.

 Built Environment

-The agency also features a robust built environment staff who review construction impacts to historic properties.
-This unit provides some technical assistance in historic preservation standards to local jurisdictions in addition to conducting reviews of historic resources.
+The agency's built environment staff review the impacts of construction and land‑use change on historic properties and provide technical assistance on preservation standards to local governments and project planners.
+The agency maintains the statewide historic‑property inventory through the WISAARD (Washington Information System for Architectural & Archaeological Records Data), which houses inventory forms, survey reports, maps, photographs, and other documentation of thousands of historic buildings, structures, objects and sites across Washington.
+Two types of inventory forms are used: one for built‑environment resources (buildings and structures) and another for archaeological site types.
 DAHP keeps track of Washington's properties on the National Register of Historic Places, as well as the Washington Heritage Register and the Heritage Barn Register.

 The current Washington State Architectural Historian is Michael Houser.